Lejla Njemčević

+In August 2026, the sport documentary movie PRVA (The First) premiered at the 32nd Sarajevo Film Festival, generating incredible high public interest.
+Directed by Emina Daut and produced by Amar Njemčević. in production of Radio and Television of Bosnia and Herzegovina, the film chronicles Lejla career and her journey at the Cape Epic.

+In recognition of her exceptional athletic achievements, Njemčević was awarded the State Award for Sport, the highest sporting honor in Bosnia and Herzegovina.
 Lejla is a graduated student of Faculty of Law in Sarajevo with a master's degree in criminal law.

 Results

 Lejla is Bosnia and Herzegovina national champion at: cross-country (XCO), cross-country marathon (XCM), and cross-country eliminator (XCE).
 During her career Lejla Njemčević has won total of 19 National Championships in all discipline.
 In the season 2022, she has won the Marathon World Series presented by the UCI, and claim the number 1 place on the UCI Marathon ranking list.
 In the following year she has won the overall title of the UCI XCM World Cup, and wrote her name in cycling history of the cross country marathon discipline.
 The result came after she won the opening round of the UCI XCM World Cup in Nove Mesto na Morave in Czech Republic and followed by two second places in Finale Ligure, Italy and Morzine, France.
 On the final and fourth round of the XCM World Cup in Snowshoe, USA she won 4th place and overall World Cup title with huge point margin over the second place.